Published:

 Principal Customer Success Manager, TheyDo

-Journey Management is not just about thinking of a singular journey map, but is rather about considering the entire end-user experience across touch points (and internal teams).
+Journey Management is not just about thinking of a singular journey map, but is rather about considering the entire end-user experience across touchpoints (and internal teams).
 It is about tying the overall experience to concrete business goals and tracking the results.
 It is about true oversight and governance to help reduce duplicate work and build reusable components that can scale across journeys and produce real, tangible results.
 In essence, Journey Management is about making smarter decisions as a business.

 Enter the Triple Diamond